Irish soviets: Waterford Soviet

 One of the shorter-lived but nonetheless influential soviets arose in April 1920 in Waterford City.
 The soviet existed during a national general strike against the detention of Republicans on hunger-strike.
 Workers enforced the general strike as well as a permit system.
 After a number of days, word came to Waterford that the general strike had been a success and the British government had caved in to the demand.
 Thousands flocked to the City Hall where, before Amhrán na bhFiann was sung to close out the event, Union leaders sang the verses of The Red Flag while a crowd less familiar with the song piped in on the choruses.

-Within Ireland, the Waterford did not draw much comment.
+Within Ireland, the Waterford Soviet did not draw much comment.
 The reason for this was partly because nationalists had no wish to fuel loyalist propaganda that Sinn Féin was really ‘Bolshevist’, partly because ‘red flaggery’ was no longer a novelty in Ireland, and partly because the ‘soviets’ did not offer any immediate threat to class relations; none of them attempted to change the social order, and the status quo ante resumed with the termination of the strike.
 The Irish Labour Party similar shied away from the topic; the party was emerging as a Reformist party and was steering away from encouraging or discussing militant socialist tactics.

 In Britain however, the press showed a much greater interest.
 On 27 April, an article headed " 'Soviet' Government in Waterford" graced the Guardian and asserted that a group of southern loyalists had given Bonar Law a ‘full account’ of events in the city.
 They reported that Waterford been ‘taken over by a Soviet Commissioner and three associates’.
 On 24 and 28 April, the British Labour paper, the Daily Herald, carried articles on Waterford's ‘Red Guards’, stating that a red flag floated over the Town Hall, and a sort of ‘Red Guard’ was established under three transport leaders and gave the impression that the city was undisputedly ruled by a soviet during the time of the strike.